-Alexander Calder Pieces on Display in Hutchins Library
+Alexander Calder Wall Hangings on Display in Hutchins Library:

 In 1993, Alvin B. Meyer of New York City gave fourteen wall hangings (1974-75) by American artist Alexander Calder (1891-1976) to the Berea College Art Collection.

 In 1973, Alexander Calder combined his art, his wife Louisa’s interest in native handicrafts and the cooperation and ability of Central American craftsmen to produce these wall hangings.
 This international collaborative venture, coordinated and supervised by Kitty Meyer, a Nicaraguan living in New York City, involved more than one hundred native master weavers in villages throughout Nicaragua and Guatemala.
 Calder created the designs in France and approved the colors of the specially dyed hemp.
 Craftsmen then produced the limited editions (100 each of 14 designs).

 Titles and edition numbers of the 14 designs making up Berea College's collection are: